Holistic Blend Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Next, we note the inclusion of yeast culture.
 Although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.

 In addition, this recipe contains whole dried egg, a dehydrated powder made from shell-free eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 The Bottom Line

-Judging by its ingredients alone, Holistic Blend Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Holistic Blend looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Excluding the higher-rated grain free product, the brand features an average protein content of 27% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.

 Near-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.